HCL-TECH-SOFTWARE/dependency-injection/README.md

 # Dependency Injection
-[Dev Ops Model RealTime](https://www.hcl-software.com/devops-model-realtime) allows you to customize how capsule instances are created in a realtime application by means of dependency injection.
+[DevOps Model RealTime](https://www.hcl-software.com/devops-model-realtime) allows you to customize how capsule instances are created in a realtime application by means of dependency injection.
 This sample application uses build variants as the means for configuring the dependency injection.

 ## Sample Application